-The immediate consequence of our decision to work with leading industry partners on 400G transceivers was to accelerate the development of higher performance lasers, modulators and detectors needed for 400G, at the expense of similar programs for 100G.
-Another factor in our decision-making process was the market forecast for 100G transceivers which has flattened in terms of revenue and appears to be maturing much faster than the industry anticipated.
+The immediate consequence of our decision to work with leading industry partners on 400G transceivers was to give priority to the acceleration of the development of higher performance lasers, modulators and detectors needed for 400G, at the expense of our programs for 100G.
+Another factor in our decision-making process was that the market forecast for 100G transceivers has flattened in terms of revenue and appears to be maturing much faster than the industry anticipated.
 Industry total revenue for 100G transceivers in 2019 is expected to be flat or lower than 2018.
-With unit volume going up, pricing is down and therefore margins are squeezed even more heavily than before.
+With unit volume going up, pricing is down and therefore margins are squeezed even more heavily than during 2018.